Ben7z-Cohen/book-store/README.md

 - **PostgreSQL**: Relational database for storing application data.
 - **Knex.js**: SQL query builder for Node.js, used for database migrations and queries.

+## Technical Debt

+### Form Alignment
+- The submit form is currently not aligned properly and could benefit from refactoring for better alignment.

+### Button Alignment
+- The add button lacks proper alignment and should be adjusted for a more polished appearance.

+## Known Issues

+### Rendering Issues with Adding New Book
+- There are known issues with re-rendering when adding a new book to the catalog.
+This leads to unexpected behavior and needs to be addressed.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.